kjlowe/energy-project/README.md

 # New Laptop Setup

 Things I woud want to do are:
-- If it's a mac great, if it's windows install WSL2
+- If it's a mac install colima.
+Be sure to start with with lots of memeory (2GB by default is too little for copilot)
+  - colima start --memory 24
+- If it's windows install docker desktop (is there a free lightweight version like colima?)
 - install docker and docker compose.
-- Install VSCode, connect it to the unix enviornment.
-May need the WSL2 extension.
+- Install VSCode.
-- Check out the repo into the unix environment
+- Check out the repo onto the base operating system.
 - Set up git on the computer so that you can push to the repo.
+The github CLI is helpful for that.
 - Install the DevContainers extension.
 - Ctrl + Shift + P to and find the "something with Dev Containers" option.
-- Other extensions:
-    - Github copilot
-    - Python
-    - Jupyter
+- After installation follow the instructions to remove the Python extensions that conlict with Co-Pilot

 # Workflows